 Turn key to position ACC.
 Move the steering wheel slightly to release the steering wheel lock.
-Operate clutch and brake, automatic transmission in N or P, do not accelerate; for diesel engines, turn the key to position ON for preheating and wait until control indicator 700 goes out; turn key to START and release key.
+Operate clutch and brake, automatic transmission in N or P, do not accelerate; turn key to START and release key.

 Starting the engine ♦ 82.